Bird control

 Bird control or bird abatement involves the methods to eliminate or deter birds from landing, roosting and nesting.

-Methods of bird control include physical deterrents, visual deterrents, multi-sensory deterrents, sonic devices, trained birds of prey (falconry), chemicals, contraceptives and active barriers, among others.
-Bird control is frequently used for birds like feral pigeons, common starlings, house sparrows, crows and gulls, depending on the area.
+Methods of bird control (often called deterrence, dispersal, or hazing) include physical exclusion, visual, auditory, and multi-sensory deterrents, trained dogs or birds of prey (falconry), chemicals, and lethal control.
+Bird control is frequently used for birds like feral pigeons, blackbirds, geese, and gulls, depending on the area.